Caseter/KCD2-Blender-Toolkit/README.md

 ![Preferences](readmeimages/prefernces.png)

-Then go to Add-ons section, at the top right click the down arrown then Install from Disk
+Then go to Add-ons section, at the top right click the down arrow then Install from Disk

 ![Addons](readmeimages/addons.png)

-On the new window that opens select the ZIP folder you downloaded from releases, then clikc Install frm Disk
+On the new window that opens select the ZIP folder you downloaded from releases, then click Install frm Disk

 ![ZIP](readmeimages/ZIP.png)